-The Wing Chun Dummy [mu ren zhuang (Mandarin)/ muk yang jong (Cantonese)] is a staple of Chinese martial arts.
-A training device that dates back hundreds of years, it’s used by a number of Chinese based martial arts, from Wing Chun to Jeet Kune Do.
+The Wooden Dummy, mu ren zhuang (Mandarin) or muk yang jong (Cantonese), is an iconic piece of equipment in Chinese martial arts.
+It is a training device that dates back hundreds of years.
+It is used by a number of martial arts including Wing Chun, Hung Gar and Jeet Kune Do.

 The Legend of Ng Mui